Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Related Works

 \textit{Semi-supervised Domain Adaptation} methods also have very few labelled target samples, but use unlabelled data in addition.
 Examples of this are $d$-SNE and NEM, both of which provide extensions to include unlabelled data.
-In $d$-SNE~\cite{xu2019dsne}, the semi-supervised extension is achieved by a technique similar to the Mean-Teacher network technique~\cite{tarvainen2017mean}, which entails training a parallel network on the unsupervised data and using an L2 consistency loss between the embeddings for the two networks.
-In NEM~\cite{wang2019nem}, a progressive learning strategy is used, which gradually assigns pseudo labels to the most confident predictions on unlabelled data in each epoch.
+In $d$-SNE~\cite{xu2019dsne}, the semi-supervised extension is achieved by a mechanism similar to the Mean-Teacher network technique~\cite{tarvainen2017mean}, which entails the training of a parallel network on the unsupervised data and the use of an L2 consistency loss between the embeddings for the two networks.
+In NEM~\cite{wang2019nem}, a progressive learning strategy is employed, which gradually assigns pseudo labels to the most confident predictions on unlabelled data in each epoch.
 The pseudo-labelled data is then used for training in the next epoch.
 In graph-embedding based methods, such as DAGE-LDA~\cite{hedegaard2020supervised}, it is straight forward to incorporate unlabelled data into the loss by means of Label Propagation~\cite{zhu2003semi, weston2008deep}.
 Moreover, some unsupervised methods (e.g. \cite{li2019locality, chen2020domain}) include semi-supervised extensions as well.